Waiver Exam Information

 200A Financial Accounting – Fall, Winter

 If you have a bachelor’s or master’s degree in accounting and/or are a certified public accountant, you are automatically waived from taking the core Financial Accounting Course (200A).
-You should email Professor Michelle Yetmanand summarize your relevant educational background or certification that qualifies you for the exemption.
-She will send an email to you and the GSM Registrar confirming your exemption.
+Full-time and Sacramento students should email Professor Hollis Skaife, Bay Area students should email Professor Michelle Yetman.
+In your email, please summarize your relevant educational background or certification that qualifies you for the exemption.
+They will send an email to you and the GSM Registrar confirming your exemption.

 201B Organizational Strategy and Structure – Winter

 This course covers strategic management of organizations, including: analysis of industries, firm resources and capabilities and corporate strategy; strategy formulation, implementation and strategic decision-making; firm and industry life cycles and change; and analysis of organizational design and structure including differentiation and integration.
 If you have had previous graduate level or advanced undergraduate courses covering this material, you may sign up to take the waiver exam for 201B.

 202A Markets and the Firm (Microeconomics) – Fall

 You may waive out of 202A if you can show proficiency in economics, in one of two ways:

 (1) By registering for and taking the waiver exam;

 (2) By petitioning the instructor, Professor Victor Stango, and providing evidence of proficiency, which may include an undergraduate degree in economics or successful completion of a graduate-level course with content similar to 202A.